mjordan/islandora_workbench/README.md

 ## Creating paged content

 Workbench can create paged content.
-It does this by creating parent/child membership relationship between items with an `id` (the parent) that matches the value of other items' `parent_id` value (the children).
-For this to work, your CSV file must contain a `parent_id` field plus the standard Islandora fields `field_weight` and `field_member_of` (the role of these last two fields will be explained below).
+It does this by creating parent/child membership relationships between each item with an `id` (the parent) that matches the value of other items' `parent_id` value (the children).
+For this to work, your CSV file must contain a `parent_id` field plus the standard Islandora fields `field_weight`, `field_member_of`, and `field_model` (the role of these last three fields will be explained below).

 The following example illustrates how this works.
 The CSV file has rows for two postcards plus a back and front for each.
 The `parent_id` value for items with `id` values "003" and "004" is the same as the `id` value for item "001", which will result in both of those items being children of "001"; the `parent_id` value for items with `id` values "006" and "007" is the same as the `id` value for item "002", which will make those items children of the item "002":